 Boyd is impressed that Luke is the name of one of Paul’s several companions in Philemon 24 (although Boyd seems not to know that Col. 4:14 and 2 Tim.
 4:11 are forgeries: see Bart Ehrman, Forgery and Counterforgery: The Use of Literary Deceit in Early Christian Polemics).
 But most scholars believe the name assigned to this Gospel came from these texts, specifically to invent an authority to credit it to (see Ehrman’s series beginning with “Problems with Luke as the Author of Luke” and his discussion in Forgery and Counterforgery, pp. 51-52 and 264-82).
 They do not believe that these texts refer to an author.
 Because they don’t—not even the forgeries say the Luke they name wrote anything, much less this.

 And that is damning to the legend.
-Because the idea that this Luke was “a doctor” appears only in the forgery (Col. 4:14), not the (probably) authentic letter to Philemon.
+Because the idea that this Luke was “a doctor” appears only in the forgery (Col. 4:14), not the (possibly?) authentic letter to Philemon.
 That means the same story every Church father kept retelling was spun out of a text that invented the idea of Luke being a doctor, yet still never said this “Dr. Luke” wrote Luke-Acts, so even the forger of Colossians had never heard that.
 That legend thus sits at the end of a typical telephone-game of fabrication: first, Paul had a companion named Luke (among others); a lifetime later, the idea that this Luke is a doctor gets invented; and only then, yet another lifetime later, is the idea invented that this fictional doctor is the guy who wrote Luke-Acts.
 And we never get to hear who invented this tale, or why they believed it or where they are supposed to have heard it.
 This is the very worst kind of information we could possibly have.
 It is simply unusable for reconstructing who really wrote Acts.

 In actual fact the name “Luke” is not attached to the Acts of the Apostles.
 It is literally anonymous.
 It does refer to a previous volume as being written by the same person, and most scholars believe, from good stylometric evidence, that that’s true.
 But that book is titled Kata Loukan, “According to Luke” (the word “Gospel” is not present), a formula in Greek that did not designate author, but source.
 So the author cannot have added that title; this is an attribution, being added later by someone else.
 This unusual way of titling a book is unprecedented, and appears only after the Gospels began circulating together as a fourfold unit (see David Trobisch, The First Edition of the New Testament; and my brief in Three Things to Know about New Testament Manuscripts), which means these titles were assigned to them only then.
 Which means when the Gospels originally circulated separately, they had no such titles—and thus no such names.
 This is supported by the fact that when a version of Luke circulated before the one we have was published as Kata Loukan, it was then indeed unnamed.
 Tertullian even complained that Marcion’s Gospel lacked the name of Luke—of course, Tertullian could not countenance the likelihood that this was because it had no name yet.